Kotlin-FOSDEM/speaker-recording-guide/README.md

 # Kotlin DevRoom @ FOSDEM 21 - Speakers Recording Guide

+> Please note that we're working on the 2022 Guide.
+We will update this document as soon as we will have further information.

 Hey all,
 Thanks for taking the time to participate at the Kotlin DevRoom @ FOSDEM 2021.

-> Please note that this is a working document.
-We're still getting information from FOSDEM and we will update this file with the latest information available.

 - [Where is my talk?](#where-is-my-talk)
 - [How long is my talk?](#how-long-is-my-talk)